Internet Service Disclosure

 • Other internet networks.
 Internet service providers around the world are interlinked to ensure all web content can be accessed.
 The interlinked “peering” arrangements between service providers may impact throughput based on interconnection speeds between the service providers.
 Websites being accessed may reside on other interlinked carriers’ networks with slower interconnection speeds.
 Peering point congestion is managed by CenturyLink and other service providers on an on-going basis.

-Fiber Gigabit in-home requirements to maximize high-speed internet throughput
+Fiber internet in-home requirements to maximize high-speed internet throughput

-To optimize the Fiber Gigabit internet throughput, CenturyLink recommends the following gateway, device and wireless configurations to help ensure the best customer experience:
+To optimize the fiber internet throughput, CenturyLink recommends the following gateway, device and wireless configurations to help ensure the best customer experience:

 • Use of the CenturyLink provided gateway